Ars-Digitale/java-21-study-guide/docs/module-02/control-flow.md

 - **Literals**: 0, 'A', "ON".
 - **enum constants**: Color.RED.
 - **final constant `variables`**.

+A **final constant `variable`** must be marked of course as **final** and initialized, in the same expression, with a `literal` value.

+### 2.3 Type Compatibility Between Selector and Case

+The selector type and each case label must be compatible:

+- Numeric case constants must be within the range of the selector type.
+- For an enum selector, case labels must be constants of that enum.
+- For a String selector, case labels must be string constants.

 ## 3. Two Forms of switch: `switch` Statement vs `switch` Expression